 - Let them know there would be specific times or situations where Lucky rerolls would not be allowed.
 This is sort of iffy because they’ll want specifics early, and if you miss something, it’s opening up arguments later whereas the ban from the beginning is acceptable because it’s setting expectations for the TRPG from the beginning.

-The first parts of observant don’t seem too intimidating, but that last point is killer.
+The first parts of the 5e observant feat don’t seem too intimidating, but that last point is killer.
 However, when you put this feat into practice it breaks a lot of games at low, middle, and high levels.

 What this feat does: